laszewsk/mindstorm/ev3dev/bin/README.rst

 Home made Ball bearings
 ---------------------------------------------------------------------

-I have not yet completed that project but in Hardware stores you can get ball baerings for furniture projects.
-The one at Harbor frights are pretty cheap.
-YOu can enlargen the wholes and put some conectors on so you can use such DIY ball bearings.
+I have not yet completed that project but in hardware stores you can get ball baerings for furniture projects.
+The one at Harbor freights are pretty cheap.
+You can enlarge the mount wholes and put some conectors on so you can use such DIY ball bearings.
 I will make a phot once I have some time.

 * http://www.harborfreight.com/1-roller-ball-bearing.html ($0.89)
 * http://www.harborfreight.com/5-8-roller-ball-bearing.html ($1.79)

-I have only the 5/8, but should have also bought the 1in version as that is closer to the actual size of the lego metal balls in
+I have only the 5/8 in bearings, but should have also bought the 1 in version as that is closer to the actual size of the lego metal balls.

 Notation
 ----------------------------------------------------------------------

-lines starting with `brick>` are executed on the brick terminal.
-Lines starting with `compu>` are executed on your computer.
+* Lines starting with `brick>` are executed on the brick terminal.
+* Lines starting with `compu>` are executed on your computer.

 SSH keys
 ----------------------------------------------------------------------